 It's been called the "The Greatest Laptop Case Ever Designed".
 When MacCase Chief Creative Officer Michel Santoro created the MacCase Flight Jacket he was not aware he was creating an icon, one of the most memorable and best reviewed cases ever.
-The iconic Flight Jacket has been in consist production since 2008.
-That's 10 years and counting for a laptop case in an industry whose product life cycles are similar to a fruit flies.
+The 12 years and counting for a laptop case in an industry whose product life cycles are similar to a fruit flies.
 Quality design endures.
 Quality materials endure.
 World class build quality endure.

-Today we are talking with Michael Santoro, President and Chief Creative Officer of MacCase on the 10th anniversary of the launch of the the company's most iconic case design, the MacCase Flight Jacket.
+Today we are talking with Michael Santoro, President and Chief Creative Officer of MacCase on the 14th anniversary of the launch of one of the company's most iconic case design, the MacCase Flight Jacket.

 JKD: What was the inspiration for the Flight Jacket's iconic design?